Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Results

 \subsection{Non-equilibrium spin density}

 We now study CISP in the p-doped Te chains by performing DFT+NEGF calculations, as detailed in Sec. \ref{sec.DFT_NEGF_details}.
-The results are summarized in Fig. \ref{fig.CISP} for the right-handed enantiomer, while those for the left-handed enantiomer are not shown as they can be trivially inferred from symmetry considerations.\\
+The results presented in the following are for the right-handed enantiomer, while those for the left-handed enantiomer are not shown as they can be trivially inferred from symmetry considerations.\\